LIVING WELL DYING WELL

 Living Well Dying Well is a collaboration of Catholic parishes and agencies working with palliative care services to enhance these services through the provision of volunteers.
 These volunteers accompany sick people and their families, and offer them presence, and support that complements and supplements beyond the professional care delivered by doctors, nurses and allied health professionals that form the bedrock of these services.

 Living Well Dying Well is thus a Catholic program which aims to enhance the journey of people who are sick and may be approaching their end of life.
-It seeks to form a caring and compassionate community around these people, support them more fully, respond to their needs and help their families the care that is needed.
+It seeks to form a caring and compassionate community around these people, support them more fully, respond to their needs and help their families with the care that is needed.